Total steps: 9

 Leave Richmond Station via the main exit, turn left and cross the road using the pedestrian crossing.
 Once over the road, turn right and shortly after, turn left into Old Station Passage.
 At the end of the passage, turn left and walk over the bridge, passing Richmond Theatre on your left and a small green, Little Green, on your right.

 When you reach the river, turn left, walk along the river path and under Richmond Bridge.
-Carry on along the path, passing a small grassed area and Richmond Canoe Club, both on the left.
+Carry on along the path, passing a small, grassed area and Richmond Canoe Club, both on the left.
 Shortly after, the path will bear left up a short slope and then right to Buccleuch Gardens, a grassed area between the river and path.
-On the left hand side, in the gardens, there is a grotto area and a tunnel leading under the road and up into Terrace Gardens.
+On the left-hand side, in the garden, there is a grotto area and a tunnel leading under the road and up into Terrace Gardens.
 Go through this tunnel and up either set of steps.

 Once through the tunnel, turn left and then right up the hill past the greenhouse and the Hollyhock Café towards the steps.
 Go up these steps, turn left and walk up the sloping path.
-Shortly after turn right and follow the path up and round to the left to a water feature which will be on your right hand side.
-Once at the water feature, go up the steps in the back right hand corner and then follow the path up to another set of steps.
+Shortly after, turn right and follow the path up and round to the left to a water feature which will be on your right-hand side.
+Once at the water feature, go up the steps in the back right-hand corner and then follow the path up to another set of steps.
 Once up the steps, turn right and walk towards a green hut, the Nightwatchman's Hut, towards more steps.
-Go up these steps to a gravel area this is the viewing point at Richmond Hill.
-Take time to stop and enjoy the iconic view down towards the River Thames and across to Ham House and Garden.
+Go up these steps to a gravel area.
+This is the viewing point at Richmond Hill.
+Take time to stop and enjoy the view down towards the River Thames and across to Ham House and Garden.